M-JULIANI/nyc-monitor/TO-DOs.md

     - [ ] display link to report, if it exists
     - [ ] display link to agent investigation
 - [ ] ensure twitter collector is actually working?
-- [ ] ensure 'create report' button works for certain (non 311) alerts, and when a report dosnt already exist
+- [ ] ensure 'create report' button works for certain (non 311) alerts, and when a report doesnt already exist
 - [ ] ensure when a report is created, it is linked back to an alert, so taht no dupicate reports can be created for an alert
 - [ ] ensure that a report is findable & clickable from '/reports' tab
     - [ ] once a report is created, a 'reportLink' field should be created in the alert object in firestore.